EggFiry1027/BombSquad-Mods/1.4/chatFilter.md

 Since i have provided white (whitelist for cooldown)...
 Add admins/owners, so that admins can use some useful commands like '/kick' on frikin ppl in server instantly.. umm server editor can make this feature to only available owners too, if needed.

-Note: If you don't know English or can't understand my language.. simply go to YouTube and learn English
+Note: If you don't know English or can't understand my language.. simply go to YouTube and learn English...
+And one main thing, please let me know if these codes have error or spelling mistake as I am not that much expert, so that i can fix it !

 # Codes of Main Process